-The main Illinois law that criminalizes the possession, manufacture, sale, and distribution of illegal drugs is the Illinois Controlled Substances Act.
-This act, based on federal law, divides controlled substances into certain schedules, depending on the level of harm they pose to the public and the risk of addiction.
+The Illinois Controlled Substances Act is the main Illinois law that criminalizes the possession, manufacture, sale, and distribution of illegal drugs.
+Based on federal law, this Act divides controlled substances into certain schedules, depending on their harm to the public and the risk of addiction.

-Drugs that have a higher risk of addiction are regarded as more serious and can lead to harsher penalties.
-The Act sets out the particular drug charges and the type of controlled substance that will be charged as a felony offense or a misdemeanor.
-Controlled substances that have the highest risk of harm, and little accepted medical use, such as heroin, cocaine, and methamphetamine, carry stiff penalties, including a mandatory minimum sentence.
+Drugs with a higher risk of addiction are considered more serious and can lead to harsher penalties.
+The Act sets out the drug charges and the type of controlled substance that will be charged as a felony offense or a misdemeanor.
+Controlled substances with the highest risk of harm, and little accepted medical use, such as heroin, cocaine, and methamphetamine, carry stiff penalties, including a mandatory minimum sentence.

 Drug Charges in Illinois

 Possession of a controlled substance is typically charged as a felony under Illinois law.
-There are two types of crimes relating to possession of a controlled substance; mere possession and possession with intent.
+Two types of crimes relate to possession of a controlled substance; mere possession and possession with intent.
 This intent can include the intent to deliver a controlled substance or to manufacture a controlled substance.
-The penalties for each crime will vary, however possession with intent to deliver typically carries harsher penalties than mere possession.
+The penalties for each crime will vary.
+However, possession with intent to deliver typically carries harsher penalties than mere possession.

 Unlawful possession of a Schedule III drug, such as anabolic steroids, can lead to a Class C misdemeanor.
 Low-level drug possession, such as 1 gram of heroin or cocaine, can lead to a Class 4 felony.

-Drug trafficking is a far more serious crime than simple drug possession and carries harsher penalties.
-Trafficking involves knowingly bringing or transporting a substance to another place for the purpose of delivery.
-If the crime occurs over state lines, it will be charged under federal law, which will result in longer prison sentences and harsher penalties.
+Drug trafficking is far more serious than simple drug possession and carries harsher penalties.
+Trafficking involves knowingly bringing or transporting a substance to another place for delivery.
+If the crime occurs over state lines, it will be charged under federal law, resulting in longer prison sentences and harsher penalties.

-Like drug possession, the type of charge will depend on the particular schedule of the drug and the amount involved.
-A prosecutor may charge drug trafficking as a Class 3 felony up to a Class X felony, depending on gravity of the crime.
-Typically, the higher street value on the controlled substances, the more years in prison you will be subject to.
+Like drug possession, the type of charge will depend on the particular Schedule of the drug and the amount involved.
+A prosecutor may charge drug trafficking as a Class 3 felony up to a Class X felony, depending on the gravity of the crime.
+Typically, the higher the street value on the controlled substances, the more years in prison you will be subject to.

 Penalties For Illinois Drug Crimes

 As discussed previously, the penalties you may receive for drug crimes depend entirely on the type of crime you are charged with, the type of drug involved, and the amount found in your possession.
-There may be other factors that increase your sentence, such as a previous criminal record, commission of other felonies, or gang involvement.
+Other factors may increase your sentence, such as a previous criminal record, commission of other felonies, or gang involvement.

 Class 1 Felony